How to Apply Dependent Visa For UK?

 Here are the costs involved with the dependent visa application:

-- Visa application fees: The UK dependent visa fees is £1,846.
+- Visa application fees: The UK dependent visa fee is £1,846.
 It is payable for each dependent of the primary visa holder, including children.

 - NHS Health Surcharge: The NHS health surcharge is a one-time payment that helps fund the UK National Health Service.
 The surcharge amount depends on the visa’s length of stay.
 For example, the surcharge of £1,560 for adults is for a two-year and six months visa duration.
 The cost is £1,175 for children under 18 years of age for the same duration.